lee-zhg/watson-chatbot-simple/README.md

     - Intents
     - Entities
     - Dialog
-* Create a simple chatbot that can be deployed locally, in IBM Clod Foundry, IBM Kubernetes Service and OpenShift.
+* Create a sample application with embeded chatbot that can be deployed locally.
+Optionally, deployed to IBM Clod Foundry, IBM Kubernetes Service and OpenShift.
-* Via this simple chatbot, you can exchange information similar to text messaging.

 This repo is part of Watson chatbot serial.
 The entire serial includes
 * [Simple ChatBot](https://github.com/lee-zhg/watson-chatbot-simple.git)